International Feedback to

 International feedback to Billy Joe’s single releases, Hook Line and Sinker, Holes In My Pocket, A Rose In The Devil’s Garden and Last Night’s Memories, underscore Billy Joe’s star status in pop as well as new-country music.
 Along with his unique singing style, Billy Joe offers a magical mix of sing-along tunes, stay-in-your-head lyrics and lush romanticism that takes his worldwide audience from from Ciao to Wow!
 His songs echo the universal yearning for love, passion and commitment.
 In short, listen up, lay back and prepare to enjoy yourself.

 "I Want to Sing Cowboy Songs"

 - Billy Joe Conor, age 5

-The dreams of a child are now the reality of a man.
-With the release of his eponymously titled CD, Billy Joe Conor, he has revolutionized America’s love affair with its preeminent style of down home entertainment, Country Music.
+The dreams of a child are the reality of a man.
+Billy Joe Conor realized his dream by revolutionizing America’s on-going love affair with its preeminent style of down home entertainment, Country Music.

 After immigrating to New York City, Billy Joe began making the rounds of music publishers and record companies at the age of 13.
 Midtown Manhattan may seem an unlikely place to begin a career in an entertainment field traditionally associated with rural America, but Billy Joe quickly discovered that some of the biggest country music publishers and producers had offices in Manhattan as well as Nashville.
 After school,” Billy recalls, “I use to go to the Brill building on Broadway, the home base for American music publishers and record companies.
 Starting on the top floor I’d work my way down one floor at a time, knocking on every door until someone would listen to the songs I wrote and the ones I wanted to sing.”
 After several months of rejection, his persistence paid off in ways that are still affecting his life today.